+The automatic stay of the bankruptcy proceeding will temporarily halt proceedings to collect back unpaid child or spouse support.
+The bankruptcy court will usually permit collection to go forward if the spouse or the guardian of the child requests it.

-The Bankruptcy Act of 1994 amended the automatic stay under section 362 to provide that collection of spousal or child support payments from property which is not property of the estate is not subject to the automatic stay.
+The Bankruptcy Act of 1994 amended Section 362 to provide that efforts to collect spouse or child support payments from property that is not estate property is not subject to the automatic stay.

 The 1994 Act also prohibited the automatic stay from blocking commencement or continuation of proceedings to enforce alimony and child support during the bankruptcy case.
-In a Chapter 13 case, property acquired during the life of the Chapter 13 plan is considered property of the estate.

-Under the Bankruptcy Acts of 1994 and 2005, child and spousal support claims now have priority over and are to be paid before general unsecured claims and also before tax claims.
-In addition, the Bankruptcy Act of 1994 prohibits both the trustee and the debtor from recovering any property transferred to a spouse or to a child in connection with a divorce or separation made within one year of the filing of the bankruptcy petition.
-Before this amendment, the trustee and the debtor were each permitted to avoid such payments made within a year of the bankruptcy filing as a creditor preference or a payment not supported by reasonable equivalent consideration.
-Section 522 of the Bankruptcy Code was amended under the 1994 Bankruptcy Act to prohibit a debtor from being able to avoid a judgment lien on otherwise exempt property for child or support payments.

-Even if the debts are collected during the bankruptcy, the obligation survives the bankruptcy, and the debtor must still pay the support obligation in full.
+In a Chapter 13 case property acquired during the life of the Chapter 13 Plan is considered property of the estate.
+Under the Bankruptcy Act of 1994, child and spouse support claims now have priority over and are to be paid before general unsecured claims and tax claims.
+In addition, the Bankruptcy Act of 1994 prohibits both trustee and debtor from recovering any property transferred to spouse or a child in connection with a divorce or separation made within one year of the filing of the bankruptcy petition.
+Before this amendment, the trustee and the debtor were permitted to avoid payments made within a year of the bankruptcy filing as a creditor preference or a payment not supported by reasonable equivalent consideration.
+Section 522 of the Bankruptcy Code was amended under the 1994 Bankruptcy Act to prohibit a debtor avoiding a judgment lien on otherwise exempt property for child or support payments.
+Regardless if the debts are collected during the bankruptcy, the child support obligation survives the bankruptcy and the debtor must still pay it in full.

-12. WHAT TYPES OF DEBTS ARE NOT DISCHARGEABLE BY LAW?
+6. WHAT TYPES OF DEBTS ARE NOT DISCHARGEABLE BY LAW?

-There are several types of debts that cannot be discharged under the bankruptcy law.
+There are several types of debts that, under the bankruptcy law, cannot be discharged.
 Most important of the nondischargeable debts are:

-- 1. Recent taxes (within three years),

-- 2. Back child or spousal support,

-- 3. Court-order restitution,

-- 4. Recent student loans, and

-- 5. Court judgments for damages caused in drunk driving.
+- Recent taxes (within three years).
+Under section 523(a)(14), debts incurred to pay U.S. taxes are not deductible if the taxes themselves are not deductible. - 2.
+Back child or spousal support. - 3.
+Court-ordered restitution. - 4.
+Recent student loans. - 5.
+Court judgments for damages caused in drunk driving.